 The applicant argued that his criminal conviction for incitement to hatred due to his interview statements amounted to a violation of his Article 10 rights, noting also that the German law relied on was not applicable since the interview had not been given in Germany and that he had never intended for his statements to be made public in Germany.
 However, the ECtHR held that the applicant knew that the statements he made were subject of criminal liability in Germany but had not made any statement during the interview for its non-broadcast in Germany nor made other arrangements with channel or interviewer for the interview not be aired/published in Germany. [para.24]

 The main issue before the ECtHR was whether the interference with the applicant's right to freedom of expression was necessary in a democratic society.
-In relation to this, it also had to assess the applicant's compliant as to whether the German law was wrongfully applied in relation to whether the alleged offence had been committed (Sweden).
+In relation to this, it also had to assess the applicant's complaint as to whether the German law was wrongfully applied in relation to whether the alleged offence had been committed (Sweden).

 Quoting M’Bala M’Bala v.
-France and in relation to the application of domestic law, the ECtHR underlined that national authorities had the first say in interpreting and applying national law with the objective being to review national decisions in light of Article 10 but also in line with the margin of appreciation.
+France and in relation to the application of domestic law, the ECtHR underlined that national authorities had the first say in interpreting and applying national law with the objective to review national decisions in light of Article 10 but also in line with the margin of appreciation.
 The ECtHR relied on previous case law which developed the relevant principles, referring to their summary set out in Perinçek v Switzerland.
 It reiterated that fact that previous case law developed both by the former Commission and the Court itself declared cases involving Holocaust denial inadmissible.

 The court placed emphasis on the German experience with Nazis, noting that the Court had 'always been sensitive to the historical context' [para.27] of the country concerned.
 It made a link between such context and the finding of a pressing social need to restrict convention rights since states which have experienced Nazism could be viewed as having a 'special moral responsibility to distance themselves from the mass atrocities perpetrated by the Nazis.' [para.27].
 At the same time, the Court noted that the penalty imposed on Williamson was 'very lenient.' [para.27].